 A positive patellar apprehension sign implies a preceding patellar dislocation.

-Apprehension or alarm on patient’s part, such as grabbing for the examiner’s arm when pressure is applied is considered positive.
+Apprehension or alarm on the patient’s part, such as grabbing for the examiner’s arm when pressure is applied is considered positive.

 Evaluate the knee for range of motion.